If you’re feeling the tug of life’s deepest matters, (and our extensive Zen FAQs haven’t hit the mark)

 Refuge in Convents

 Women particularly have often found themselves victims of tyranny in both Japan and the West, and in both parts of the world the convent was historically available as an alternative to the more extreme solution of social alienation.
 It provided a way out; a sanctuary and asylum for those whom the world would break in its grip.
-The convent was a sanctuary for those who sought protection from society, but not for marital reasons.

 Michelle Riddle tells the enlightenment tale of the woman whose teacher asks her to fill a sieve with water.